artakhak/UniversalExpressionParser/docs/functions-and-braces.rst

         // the parser allows this.
      }

-`Click here to view visualized instance of UniversalExpressionParser.IParseExpressionResult <https://github.com/artakhak/UniversalExpressionParser/blob/main/UniversalExpressionParser.Tests/Demos/DemoExpressions/FunctionsAndBraces/FunctionsWithRoundAndSquareBraces.parsed/>`_
+`Click here to see the visualized instance of UniversalExpressionParser.IParseExpressionResult <https://github.com/artakhak/UniversalExpressionParser/blob/main/UniversalExpressionParser.Tests/Demos/DemoExpressions/FunctionsAndBraces/FunctionsWithRoundAndSquareBraces.parsed/>`_

 Examples of braces